-Required: Anthropology 100 (3 credits) and two courses (8 credits) in a single language other than English.
-(The language requirement may be waived for students whose first language in not English.)
+- Required: Anthropology 150 (3 credits) OR ANTH 205 (3 credits) and two courses (8 credits) in a single language other than English.
+(The language requirement may be waived for students whose first language in not English).

 The certificate can be combined with any undergraduate major, and courses applied to major or minor requirements can also apply to the certificate.
 With careful planning, all of the certificate requirements can be completed in two years.

 After completion of the program requirements, you will receive a certificate in Global Engagement and it will be listed on your transcript.

 See the detailed description of the the certificate requirements.

 Guidelines for Intercultural Events & Activities Reflection Papers

 The Global Engagement Certificate requires attendance and participation in five events and activities of an intercultural or international nature, such as campus lectures, workshops, presentations, performances, service activities, and community events.
 An Events and Activities Reflection Paper is required for each event or activity and must be submitted within seven days of the event or activity.
 Check the events and activities calendar for a list of pre-approved events and activities; other events and activities may also be eligible, but must be approved in advance by the certificate coordinators.
 Each paper is worth 20 points; you need 100 points to fulfill this requirement of the certificate.
 Papers should be submitted via Laulima (under the Assignments link).
 (If you cannot access the Global Engagement Certificate Laulima site, please contact one of the certificate coordinators: Jim Mellon or Carolina Lam.)

 Through these reflection papers you will expand on your intercultural competence in at least one of the four areas listed below.
 Reflection papers must include a discussion of at least one of the four areas.

 Social/Cultural: Did you meet someone or see something from a culture other than your own?
 Explain how your own cultural history shaped this interaction.